waded/red-squiggly-braces/README.md

 How do I use it?
 ---

-Word 2013 (En)

-File, Options, Proofing, Custom Dictionaries, and browse to red-squiggly-braces.dic.
+*Word 2013 (En)* - File, Options, Proofing, Custom Dictionaries, and browse to red-squiggly-braces.dic.

 I'm still researching if there's an ideal place to locate red-squiggly-braces.dic such that adding it on one PC adds it on all your PCs.

-*Word Web App*

-Unfortunately Word custom dictionaries don't sync to the web app.
+*Word Web App* - Unfortunately Word custom dictionaries don't sync to the web app.
 When they do I'll update this.
 I suspect Windows 8's spellcheck is based on Office's, so perhaps there's something that can be done with that.

-*Word for Mac*

-I'll look into it when a modern version releases.
+*Word for Mac* - I'll look into it when a modern version releases.

 How can I add to it?
 ---